The Warriner School

 - Triple Science

 We aim to provide a supportive & ambitious environment in which individuals feel valued, grow in confidence and fulfil their potential for academic, moral and social development.
-Each student can expect a personalised education with the highest quality teaching and a supportive learning environment that will ensure that they leave on a well matched post-18 route.
+Each student can expect a personalised education with the highest quality teaching and a supportive learning environment that will ensure that they leave on a well-matched post-18 route.
 Students will undertake a minimum of three A Level subjects.
+We are committed to growing languages post 16, and as a result we offer AS and A level French and German.

 ‘A’ Levels offered: